azzaMahmood/azzaMahmood/README.md

 - 👯 I’m looking to collaborate with other content creators
 - 🤸🏻‍♂️ I enjoy swimming 🏊‍♀️ and playing Tennis 🎾
 - ⚡ Fun fact: I adore CARs. 🚘
+- 🧘🏻‍♀️ Another fun fact: I don't drink coffee, but I like ice cream🍦.
-- 📫 How to reach me: azzaamahmoud3@gmail.com
+- 📩 How to reach me: azzaamahmoud3@gmail.com